jaishree29/React-portfolio/README.md

 This is my portfolio created using HTML, Tailwind CSS and React.js

-Here is the link: jaishree.netlify.app
+Here is the link: https://jaishree.netlify.app/